 The Role of Students under the Code of Academic Conduct

-The Code of Academic Conduct makes it clear that students are equal partners with faculty and SJA in upholding academic integrity.
+The Code of Academic Conduct makes it clear that students are equal partners with faculty and OSSJA in upholding academic integrity.
 Under the Code, student responsibilities include:

 ● Behaving honestly, fairly, and with integrity in all their academic work.

 ● Avoiding behaviors that are disruptive, unfair, or that create the appearance of dishonesty (e.g., talking during exams, having unauthorized notes or equipment out or visible during an exam, failing to keep their eyes on their own paper, and leaving the exam room without permission)